-% of value chain partners (by value of business done with such partners) that were assessed
+% of value chain parts

 Health and safety practices 89%

 Working Conditions 89%

-^{} Suppliers evaluated based on spent
+Suppliers evaluated based on spent

 6. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from assessments of health and safety practices and working conditions of value chain partners.